DigitalOcean Managed Weaviateprivate

 How to Decide: Weaviate, OpenSearch, or PostgreSQL with pgvector

-• Choose Weaviate when you are building retrieval-augmented generation (RAG), semantic search, or recommendations and want a purpose-built vector database with native hybrid search.
+• Weaviate: When you are building retrieval-augmented generation (RAG), semantic search, or recommendations and want a purpose-built vector database with native hybrid search.

-• Choose OpenSearch when you already rely on OpenSearch for full-text or log search.
+• OpenSearch: When you already rely on OpenSearch for full-text or log search.
 The embedding call happens in your application code, so any embedding provider works, including DigitalOcean Serverless Inference, a third-party API, or a self-hosted model.

-• Choose PostgreSQL with pgvector when your vectors live alongside relational data and you want to query them in SQL.
+• PostgreSQL with pgvector: When your vectors live alongside relational data and you want to query them in SQL.

 Prerequisites